The use of structured data is gaining adoption but we still have ways to go. In fact, 50% of brands are still not using structured data.

 Google has posted some case studies that go over some examples of using schema for some large brands.

 The Top 5 Reasons Many Brands Don’t Use Schema

-Working at an agency, there are some common reasons that we have come across as to why some clients don’t have structured data:
+There are some common reasons we’ve come across as to why some clients don’t use structured data:

 - It’s not supported by their CMS.

 - They neither see nor understand the benefits, even with Google providing case studies showing the incremental value.

 - They are behind the times and stuck in the past.

 Luckily, there are some great solutions on the market which allow you to mark up at scale and easily create, manage, and measure structured data.